degun/great/pages/masonry.md

 * Fly ash bricks
 * Engineering bricks

-We at **First Rate Roofing and Chimney** use a variety of top quality bricks for our projects.
+We at **The Great Construction and Chimney** use a variety of top quality bricks for our projects.
 You also have plenty of options to choose from.
 Our experts can also help you decide which type of brick is best.

 **Stone**